2009 Democratic Party of Japan leadership election: Contest

 On the day of Ozawa's resignation, the party executive met to discuss how the contest should be conducted.
 Akira Nagatsuma and deputy chairman Toshimi Kitazawa, along with Yoshihiko Noda, Jun Azumi, and Tetsuro Fukuyama, favoured expanding the election to include the party grassroots and approved candidates for the upcoming election.
 They were strongly rebuked by outgoing president Ozawa.
 Yoko Komiyama and Sumio Mabuchi also suggested holding the leadership election the following week, instead of on Saturday as proposed, in order to "listen to local voices."
 However, the executive voted to limit the vote to Diet members only and stick to the short timeframe.
 The Sankei Shimbun quoted internal party critics who accused Ozawa of manipulating the process to maintain control and ensure his favoured candidate, which was believed to be Hatoyama, was successful.

-Hatoyama and Okada both announced their candidacies on the 13th and officially nominated on the 14th.
+Hatoyama and Okada both announced their candidacies on the 13th.
 Ozawa's faction and members associated with the former JSP and DSP were understood to be backing Hatoyama, while Okada was supported by the Maehara and Noda factions and part of Naoto Kan's faction.
 Polling by the Mainichi Shimbun indicated that Okada was preferred by voters by a margin of 25% to 13%, while a survey of lawmakers by The Nikkei found that almost half backed Hatoyama compared to 30% for Okada.

 Hatoyama pledged unity and said he would appoint both Ozawa and Okada to key positions, while acknowledging that Ozawa must do more to explain his scandals to the public.
 Okada attracted some criticism for agreeing with Prime Minister Tarō Asō that a rise in the consumption tax may be necessary in the future, a stance opposed by Hatoyama and Ozawa.